 - Jetting, a wormlike swirl that appears near especially thick gate areas, is caused by temperature variations within the material flow.

 - Similarly, a surface that looks like an orange peel can be caused by flow variations in the mould cavity, usually in thicker sections of the part.

 - Silvery streaks and material flaking is known as splay, and can occur as a result of moist or degraded resin, but can also be caused by material shear due to higher than normal injector-screw speeds.

 - Blush, a cloudy discoloration normally found near gate areas, can be caused by improper fill speeds, but proper part geometry and gate placement also play a factor.

 Thankfully, most of these issues can be resolved through slight modifications to part design and/or selecting a different material.
-Difficult part geometries often require fine-tuning of the molding temperature, injection speed, hold times, or all three.
+Difficult part geometries often require fine-tuning of the moulding temperature, injection speed, hold times, or all three.
 Material selection also plays a big part with cosmetics.
 Two examples of this are polypropylene and HDPE, which tend to sink more than polybutlylene or acetal, but flow better into small part details.
-It is possible to test different materials using the same mold, but unfortunately shrink factors may prevent parts from having dimensions that match the CAD.
+It is possible to test different materials using the same mould, but unfortunately shrink factors may prevent parts from having dimensions that match the CAD.
 In some cases after testing multiple materials, a new mold may be required for further testing or production parts.

 The good news is that we’ve manufactured more than 50,000 moulds.
 We’re quite familiar with the good, the bad, and the ugly of injection moulding, and can steer your quick-turn project in the right direction.
 Our free online design analysis on your uploaded CAD model provides valuable recommendations on improving the manufacturability, and our experienced applications engineers are always available to help at +44 (0) 1952 683047 or [email protected].